- Event Type Swim

 Organised by London Marathon Events, the festival is held in and around the beautiful Serpentine in Hyde Park, the venue for the open water swimming competition at the London 2012 Olympic Games.

-Join us this summer on 16 September for the second year of this fantastic event.
+Join us on 22 September for the third year of this fantastic event.

 What you'll get